 Not everyone who enters the heavy equipment workforce enrolls in a training program at a vocational school or community college.
 It’s certainly not required, although it certainly helps to know a bit about the work you’ll be doing prior to actually doing it.

 Heavy equipment training programs frequently offer tutelage on the operation of a few different kinds of machines.
-Knowing how to work more machines can make you more marketable to potential employers.
-Not only that, but being able to do more things enables you to, in fact, do more and different things on the job.
+Knowing how to operate different machines can make you more marketable to potential employers.

 Being able to do more can enhance your versatility and further your marketability, which can set you up with more options for employment.
 Additionally, exposure to a greater variety of tasks can help you find what it is that you enjoy doing the most.